xinychen/transdim/README.md

 > See the list of [contributors](https://github.com/xinychen/transdim/graphs/contributors) who participated in this project.

 Our transdim is still under development.
-More models and features are going to be added and we always welcome contributions to help make transdim better.
+More machine learning models and technical features are going to be added and we always welcome contributions to help make transdim better.
 If you have any suggestion about this project or want to collaborate with us, please feel free to contact **Xinyu Chen** (email: chenxy346@mail2.sysu.edu.cn) and send your suggestion/statement.
 We would like to thank everyone who has helped this project in any way.

 > Recommended email subjects:
 > - Suggestion on transdim from [+ your name]